News at The Columbia Club

 January 17, 2017

 The Columbia Club welcomes Molly English as our Membership Coordinator.
-Molly will be assuming the role previously held by Sarah Henry who will be relocating back to her "hometown" of Chicago, IL and finalizing her wedding plans.
-We wish Sarah the best of luck on all her future endeavors and thank her for her previous 3 years of service to our Members.
+Molly will be assuming the role previously held by Sarah Henry who will be relocating back to her "hometown" of Chicago, IL, and finalizing her wedding plans.
+We wish Sarah the best of luck on all her future endeavors and thank her for her previous two years of service to our Members.
 We are excited to have Molly on board who recently graduated from the University of Southern Indiana with a Communications degree.
 She played four years of collegiate golf and has worked in country clubs the past few years as outside services and golf shop attendant.
 She is anxious to begin her role in the membership department, meet our Members and learn more about the "city club" life.

 November 28, 2017